Charlie our Food Rescue Specialist New Food Rescue Van

 Providing Food to Families in Need

-- Households visited the West Seattle Food Bank 38,314 times.
+- Households visited the West Seattle Food Bank over 38,000 times.

-- 8,699 individuals at risk of hunger counted on the WSFB at some time during the year, and 3406 of them were children.
+- 9,234 individuals at risk of hunger counted on the WSFB at some time during the year, including 3400 children and 1,238 seniors.

-- We delivered bags of food to elderly and disabled individuals 7,800 times during the year, 150 each week.
+- We delivered bags of food to homebound elderly and disabled individuals 8,840 times during the year, 170 each week.

 - We offered off-site distribution in collaboration with the West Seattle Senior Center and at the Skate Church in West Seattle.

-- We use a “Shopping Method” so that clients can choose the food that best suits their family.
+- We use a “Shopping Method” so that clients can choose the food that best suits their family during our distributions every week.

-To help families and children we offer a variety of food and services:
+To help families and children we offer a variety of food programs and services:

 - Baby food, formula, diapers and other infant supplies

-- A Baby Corner, in partnership with WestSide Baby , where families can order supplies like clothes, furniture, car seats and more
+- A Baby and Child Corner, in partnership with WestSide Baby, where families can order supplies like clothes, furniture, car seats, strollers and more

-- Monthly toddler bags for kids under 5 that includes things like whole grain cereal, low fat protein, canned fruits and vegetables and fruit juice
+- Monthly Toddler Bags for children under 5 that includes things like whole grain cereal, low fat protein, canned fruits, vegetables and fruit juice

-- A Bookcase Program with books for children and adults.
+- A Bookcase with books for children and adults that clients can take home

 - Collaborations with many organizations to bring information and services to our clients while they are here to receive food.